lili321456/AI-Search/README.md

 ## Add some settings
 - Add your own elasticsearch and milvus setting in line 103-111 of the file `include/config/common_config.py` and line 9-18 of the file `include/config/query_recommend_config.py`.
-- Add your own ner setting in line 37-40 of the file `include/config/common_config.py`.
+- Add your own NER setting in line 37-40 of the file `include/config/common_config.py`.
+- Add your own mongodb connection strings in line 14 of the file `include/config/get_special_user_id.py`

 ## Start your first query
 You can input your query in line 395 of the file `pipeline/functions.py`.